rjeeda/rjeeda.github.io/_posts/2020-04-04-introduction.md

 Thus, it's possible that fluorescent molecules could impact the dynamics of tubulin interactions in microtubule growth and catastrophe.
 In order to control for this possibility, the authors measured times to catastrophe using fluorescent labels as well as using differential interference contrast (DIC) microscopy.
 The microscopy served as a control to ensure that times to catastrophe were not significantly affected by the use of fluorescent markers and exposure to laser light.
 <br>

-We visualized the times to catastrophe for both cases to see if there was a noticable difference.
+We visualized the times to catastrophe for both cases to see if there was a noticeable difference.
 We included 95% confidence intervals to visualize the range of possible ECDFs for time to catastrophe for each case, as determined from bootstrap replicates.

 <center>$$\cdot$$</center>
 <center>{% include label_comparison_ecdf.html %}</center>